Jitendra-Kumar-Choudhary/house-price-prediction-/README.md

 # house-price-prediction
-This repo training and practice perpose.
+This repo training and practice perpose./nPractice model training.
-/nPractice model training.